I am super motivated! …to binge-watch Netflix tonight.

 Your freedom is the freedom-from: no one tells your precious individual U.S.A. selves what they must do.
 It is this meaning only, this freedom from constraint and forced duress.
 But what of the freedom-to?
 Not just free-from.
 Not all compulsion comes from the without.
 You pretend you do not see this.
 What of freedom-to.
 How for the person to freely choose?”

 In IJ the Entertainment operates like an extremely potent drug: It overrides personal willpower, substituting choice with compulsive consumption.

 On that notion, it would be disingenuous to label the addict, the perpetually “Entertained,” as “unmotivated.”
-If anything, the addict is devoutly motivated, hellbent on obtaining that one single thing that has given them freedom from the pains & suffering of life.
-In this way, the addict isn’t entirely unlike the driven go-getter hellbent on obtaining the freedom to choose a life of joy & pleasure.
+If anything, the addict is devoutly motivated, hellbent on obtaining that one single thing that has given them freedom from the pains and suffering of life.
+In this way, the addict isn’t entirely unlike the driven go-getter hellbent on obtaining the freedom to choose a life of joy and pleasure.

 One theory for this overlap: Dopamine.

 Dopamine is essentially the neurochemical pathway for motivation.
 The feel-good release of this neurotransmitter preceding or following an action–whether the action is accomplishing a challenge, learning something new, or ingesting nicotine–incentivizes repeat behavior associated with the action.
 The dopaminergic reward response manipulating routine behavior through pleasure and satisfaction: